kllevin/citychiropractor/README.md

   - Self-host fonts and async load them

 - Assemble tasks:
-  - `title` element needs to by dynamic including the page name
+  - Rip out the page header from the views
   - Year needs to be dynamic for the copyright statement

 - JS tasks: